What is Dobson’s Model of Classroom Management?

 When this happens in your classroom, then your classroom environment will not be democratic enough to propel effective teaching and learning.
 Especially if there is no degree of freedom and choice in your classroom, the entire atmosphere of the class will be affected negatively.

-Lastly, how does “A Place for Punishment” model perceive rules and consequences in the classroom?
+Lastly, how does the “A Place for Punishment” model perceive rules and consequences in the classroom?
 Answering this question puts more light on our analysis.
 This model suggests that there should be clear and unambiguous rules and regulations in the classroom.
 And that the consequences for intentionally breaking these rules and regulations should be immediate and consistent.
 This means a lot, and a typical Dodson’s classroom cannot be democratic.

 Public Opinion on the Use of Punishment

 The public is divided in their thoughts about the use of punishments in schools.
-This division, I think, is based on legal, cultural and religious lines.
+This division, I think, is based on legal, cultural, and religious lines.
 Below is my discussion of how it is so;

 1. Societies or countries whose constitutions give more rights to children tend to call for the stoppage of corporal punishments in schools.
 Thus, if more fundamental rights are bestowed on children, for example, the right to freedom and choice, it will be challenging to administer corporal punishment in schools.
 With this, citizens of these countries will abhor it.
 This is the reverse in societies where their constitutions don’t grant more fundamental rights to their children.